• Skip to primary navigation

 2nd Ferment

-• To get your water kefir carbonated, Return the kefir water to the jar and add fruit and herbs of your choice.
-Close the tight fitting lid and leave to ferment for another 24-36 hours.
-When fermentation has finished, transfer to lidded bottles and store in the fridge.
+• If you like your kefir fizzy, return the kefir water to a clean jar or bottle with a wide mouth and add fruit and herbs of your choice.
+Close the tight fitting lid and leave to ferment for another 24-36 hours at room temperature.
+When fermentation has finished and you have bubbles, transfer to lidded bottles and store in the fridge.
 Enjoy over ice.

 *Please note, if you’re not used to drinking kefir, it’s best to start with just a small glass, daily.